 The library is located in what was a deserted brick factory located on the grounds of the sanitation department.
 The brick structure of the factory with its large rooms made it ideal structure for a library.

 The library also loans books to schools, institutions of education, and even prisons.
-The task of managing the library has been passed on to full-time employees, hired by the local government.
+The task of managing this endeavor has been passed on to full-time employees, hired by the local government.

 As the saying goes: “One man’s trash is another man’s treasure.”
 After this initiative received considerable attention, the workers turned a garbage truck into a mobile library for easy distribution of books to nearby schools and other libraries in the district.